userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 ## Why are snaps good for Qt 5 and KDE Frameworks applications?

-Here are some of the benefits of packaging and distributing Qt 5 and KDE Frameworks applications using snaps:
+Here are just some of the many reasons why you should consider packaging and distributing your Qt 5 and KDE Frameworks applications as snaps:

 * **Snaps are easy to discover and install**\
-  Millions of users can browse and install snaps graphically in the Ubuntu App Centre, the Snap Store or from the command-line.
+  Millions of users can find and install your snaps on desktop stores like Ubuntu's App Centre, on the online Snap Store or from the command line.
 * **Snaps install and run the same across Linux**\
-  They bundle the exact version of whatever is required, along with all of your app's dependencies, be they binaries or system libraries.
+  You can rely on carefully curated extensions to provide the main libraries that your applications depend on, and then bundle the exact versions of any additional dependencies within the snap.
 * **Snaps run in a sandbox by default**\
-  The vast majority of snaps run in an isolated environment and only have access to user files, networking and other processes via defined interfaces, which increases security, system stability and user trust.
+  Most snaps run in an isolated environment and only have access to resources like user files and networking via defined interfaces, enhancing security, system stability and user trust.
 * **You control the release schedule**\
   You decide when a new version of your application is released without having to wait for distributions to catch up.
 * **Snaps automatically update to the latest version**\
-  Four times a day, users' systems will check for new versions and upgrade in the background.
+  Your users' systems will check for new versions and upgrade in the background four times a day.
 * **Upgrades are safe**\
   If your snap fails to upgrade, users automatically roll back to the previous revision.

-The process of creating a snap for a Qt 5 / KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system during the snap creation process.
+The process of creating a snap for a Qt 5 or KDE Frameworks application builds on standard tools like `cmake` and `make`, enabling you to re-use the application's existing build system when creating your snap.

 ### Build a snap in 20-30 minutes

-In this how-to, we will create a snap of KDE's calculator application [KCalc](https://apps.kde.org/kcalc/).

 This guide should take around 20-30 minutes to follow.
-Once complete, you'll understand how to package Qt 5 applications as snaps and deliver them to millions of Linux users.
-After making the snap available in the Snap Store, you'll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.
+Once complete, you'll understand how to package Qt 5 and KDE Frameworks applications as snaps and deliver them to millions of Linux users.
+After making your snap available in the Snap Store, you'll get access to installation metrics and tools to directly manage the delivery of updates to Linux users.

 > ⓘ  For a brief overview of the snap creation process, including how to install Snapcraft and how it's used, see [Snapcraft overview](/t/snapcraft-overview/8940).
 For a more comprehensive breakdown of the steps involved, take a look at [Creating a snap](/t/creating-a-snap/6799).